FriesW/PushToProd/assembly/guide.md

 #### Mount button

-Prepare the button by attaching around 4" to the normally open (NO) contacts.
+Prepare the button by attaching around 4" of wire to the normally open (NO) contacts.
 If unsure, use your multimeter in ohms or continuity mode and find the pair of contacts which are connected only when the button is pressed.
 The normally closed (NC) contacts can also be used, but then you'll have to update the code.